-С Is able to assess patients, interpret investigations and initiate management of chronic malignant and non-malignant pain in a timely manner under distant supervision D Can assess and manage acute on chronic and chronic in-patient pain in adults and recognise when referral to specialist pain services is appropriate E Identify barriers to effective pain management including those related to patient beliefs, society, culture, and healthcare provision
+С Is able to assess patients, interpret investigations and initiate management of chronic malignant and non-malignant pain in a timely manner under distant supervision D Can assess and manage acute on chronic and chronic in-patient pain in adults and recognise when referral to specialist pain services is appropriate Е Identify barriers to effective pain management including those related to patient beliefs, society, culture, and healthcare provision attendance at specialist pain clinic, pain intervention lists.

-SLEs throughout stage of training across range of surgical specialties and from specialist pain clinics.
+SLEs throughout stage of training across range of surgical specialities and from specialist pain clinics.